jreut/talks/intro-mutation-testing.md

 - Your specs are passing
 - Your specs are not flaky
 - Your specs are _fast_
+* Your specs pass in random order
+* Your specs pass under concurrency

+Or, at least a subset of your specs can satisfy these criteria.
+You can mark mutation-stable specs with `mutant: true`.

 ## The algorithm

-1. Run a given spec, expecting it to pass
 1. Load the code to be tested by a given spec
 1. Parse that code into an AST
 1. Mutate a single node on that tree, eg. turn `false` to `true`
-1. Run the entire spec, expecting it to fail
+1. Run the specs whose subjects match Mutant's argument
-1. Repeat from (2) for all possible mutations
+1. Repeat from (3) for all possible mutations^[Mutant first inserts an unmodified AST as a sanity check]

 ## Why does it have to be fast?

-For a project of trivial complexity (3 classes, 15 examples):
+We can benchmark a project of trivial complexity (3 classes, 15 examples).

-> - `rspec` takes less than 0.1 seconds, including startup
-> - `mutant` takes 3 seconds with 132 mutations, running 8 jobs in parallel
+### RSpec runtime

+RSpec runs in a single process, so reported runtime is good enough.

+    $ bundle exec rake spec

+    ...

+    Finished in 0.00697 seconds (files took 0.10224 seconds to load) 15 examples, 0 failures

+### Mutant runtime

+    $ bundle exec rake mutant

+    ...

+    Runtime:         3.39s
+    Killtime:        11.34s
+    Overhead:        -70.15%
+    Mutations/s:     38.99
+    Coverage:        100.00%

+This project is too small to make meaningful comparisons, but it's conceivable Mutant takes at least an order of magnitude longer than RSpec.

+Mutant spawns a child for each of its mutations.
+It aggregates the realtime of its children into a concept called "killtime".

 ## Technical details